Decoding the Distinction: Tracking vs Tracing

 Unveiling Tracing: Rewinding the Journey

-In contrast, tracing can be likened to the process of reverse engineering the supply chain narrative.
-It retraces the information left during the tracking process, shedding light on the origins and history of each product.
+In contrast, tracing can be likened to the process of reverse engineering the product creation.
+It retraces the information left during the tracking process, shedding light on the origins and history of each materials.

 The Pros of Material/Product Backward Tracing